adbs1/sass-monitor/README.md

 };

 NOTE: Partial imports are relative to the grunt installation folder so for the above example it would be @import '../css_src/common';

-## Standalone

-node sassMonitor.js

-NOTE: As above the imports will be relative ..